Multi-objective Evolutionary Algorithms are Still Good: Maximizing Monotone Approximately Submodular Minus Modular Functions: Empirical Study

+For the \textit{housing} data set, we use $\sigma\in \{3d,4d,7d\}$ to generate three instances with the lower bound of $\gamma$ equal to $0.456$, $0.567$ and $0.800$, respectively, representing different approximately submodular degrees.
+For the \textit{segment} data set, we use $\sigma\in \{6d,11d,20d\}$ to generate three instances with the lower bound of $\gamma$ equal to $0.281$, $0.621$ and $0.840$, respectively.
 The budget $k$ is set from 5 to 20.
+Note that~\cite{harshaw2019submodular} also used the \textit{housing} data set in their experiments, and our experimental setting is similar to theirs, except that we use different values of $\sigma$ in order to generate instances with different approximately submodular degrees.

-The results are plotted in Figure~\ref{fig_BO}.
-Note that the distorted greedy algorithm and the stochastic distorted greedy algorithm with $\epsilon\in \{0.1,0.2\}$ are denoted by DG, SDG(0.1) and SDG(0.2), respectively.
-It can be clearly observed that the GSEMO always performs the best.
-As expected, DG is better than SDG, and SDG becomes worse as $\epsilon$ increases.
-This is because to decrease the running time, a smaller set of candidate items is examined for selection in each iteration, which may degrade the performance.
-Note that the standard deviation of the GSEMO can be very small, which is because almost the same good solutions are found in 20 runs.
+The results are plotted in Figures~\ref{fig_BO_housing} and~\ref{fig_BO_segment}.
+Note that the standard deviation of some algorithms (e.g., the GSEMO in Figure~\ref{fig_BO_housing}(b)) can be very small, which is because almost the same good solutions are found in 20 runs of one algorithm.
+As expected, the DG is better than the SDG, and the SDG becomes worse as $\epsilon$ increases.
+This is because to decrease the running time, a smaller set of candidate items is examined for selection in each iteration of the SDG, which may degrade the performance.
+The Multi-SDG is also better than the SDG, because the Multi-SDG outputs the best solution found in multiple independent runs of the SDG.